Updated: May 31

 The worst symptom for me is the loss of focus.
 When your brain doesn’t process info, working slower and taking longer to make sense of things.
 It leaves you feeling like you are losing your mind.
 It has been so bad that I would not take the risk of driving my vehicle.

-If you have a thyroid story, please share it with us in the comments below.
+If you have a thyroid story, please share it with me in the comments below.
 We are all in this together.
 Sharing helps us deal with it, helps us understand it, and lets us know we are now alone.